MitchBodmer/serilog-sinks-testcorrelator/README.md

 # The Problem

-Logging libraries like [Serilog](https://github.com/serilog/serilog) often provide a logger as a static resource to avoid the clutter of having to pass a logger to every class that needs to use one.
-While convenient in product code, this can often cause a headache when unit testing log output due to the difficulty of determining which test produced which LogEvent.
+Logging libraries like [Serilog](https://github.com/serilog/serilog) often provide a logger as a static resource to avoid the clutter of having to pass a logger to every class that needs one.
+While convenient in product code, this pattern can often cause a headache when unit testing log output due to the difficulty of determining which test produced which LogEvent.

 # Our Solution